 Originally posted on June 3rd, 2014.
-This was our first ever review!
+This was my first ever review!

 Having come out on iOS devices a while ago, Chubbins was a fun little game with a big problem: It didn’t work well on those devices!
 With it being on WiiU, along with a new TIME ATTACK mode, will this port be a good addition to the WiiU Eshop, the same store with great games like Mega man X2 already out?
 Let’s see.

 Release date: 6/5/2014